 Haas became only the second team, after Mercedes, to retain both of their drivers with Kevin Magnussen and Romain Grosjean, who failed to score a point in the first eight races of the season, keeping their seats.

-With Force India’s future saved by Stroll Senior, it is expected that Lance Stroll will be with the team next year, if not sooner.
+With Force India’s future saved by Stroll Senior, his son Lance Stroll will be with the team next year.